Gajol/ApplicationArchitecture/ARA.md

 There are many initiatives within our department that require enterprise and domain architecture effort to recommend the path forward.

 1. Identity and Access Management (IdAM):
-Analyze existing identity and access management options to provide multi-domain identity and access to compartmentalized information.
+Analyze existing identity and access management options to provide multi-domain identity and access to highly  compartmentalized information.

 1. Enterprise Integration & Interoperability:
-Analyze steps to mature our ability create a composable enterprise [Gartner] with an focus on leveraging modern API concepts (API management, API catalog, API developer experience - sandbox, versioning, ...).
+Analyze steps to mature our ability create a composable enterprise recommended by Gartner.[^1].
+This guide recommends creating Reference Architectures which is modular.
+The modules can be composed and indepently improved.  "*The framework is based on the ability to assemble and reassemble various digital assets and business elements for real-time adaptability and resilience in the face of uncertainty.*".
+The guide identifies the need for business strategy documents, roadmaps and business architecture deliverables to inform reference architecture creation.

 1. Enterprise Search:
 Gartner calls the broader enterprise search an Insight Engine.
 [Gartner - Critical Capabilities for an Insight Engine](https://www.gartner.com/document/4000026?ref=solrAll&refval=312773615).  [[Gartner Magic Quadrant - Insight Engines]](https://www.gartner.com/document/3999454?ref=ddisp&refval=4000026).
 Key terms include; connectors, touch points, integrations.
 Popular open-source solutions like Solr and Elastic support API integrations for adding and removing content with structured-metadata.
 A key to the success of enterprise search is the ability to structure the index information with metadata.
 This enables discover and faceted searches.